Bayesian Active Learning for Discrete Latent Variable Models: Mixture of linear regressions (MLR)

 \section{Mixture of linear regressions (MLR)}

-The mixture of linear regressions (MLR) model has a rich history in machine learning \cite{li_learning_2018,gaffney_trajectory_1999,bengio_input_1995}.
-It consists of an independent mixture of $K$ distinct linear-Gaussian regression models (Fig.~\ref{fig:results_mlr}A).
+We now illustrate the power of our proposed infomax learning frameworks with applications to specific latent variable models, the first of which is a {\it mixture of linear regressions} (MLR) model.
+This model has a rich history in machine learning \cite{li_learning_2018,gaffney_trajectory_1999,bengio_input_1995}.It consists of an independent mixture of $K$ distinct linear-Gaussian regression models (Fig.~\ref{fig:results_mlr}A).
 Given an input, $\vx \in \mathbb{R}^D$, the corresponding output observation $y \in \mathbb{R}$ arises from one of the $K$ components as determined by the latent state $z \in \{1,..K\}$.
-Formally, it can be written:
+Formally, the model can be described as:

 where $\pi \in \Delta^{K-1}$ denotes a discrete or categorical distribution over the set of $K$ mixing components, and $\vw_k \in \mathbb{R}^D$ denotes the weights of the linear regression model in state $k$.
 The model parameters to be learned are thus given by $\theta = \{\vw_{1:K}, \pi\}$.